Frequently Asked Questions

 You're not expected to execute perfectly between sessions.
 The goal is to understand what's getting in the way and develop approaches that actually work for you.

-What happens between sessions—whether something worked or didn’t—becomes useful information.
-We use that to adjust and build something more sustainable over time.
+We use that information to adjust, refine, and build something more sustainable over time.

 The expectation is not perfection.
 The expectation is engagement.